 - 9.1 Section 38 (1) of the Localism Act 2011 required English and Welsh local authorities to produce a pay policy statement for each year from 2012/13 and beyond. - 9.2 The pay policy must include: - a) The Authority's policy on the level and elements of remuneration for each chief officer - b) The Authority's policy on the remuneration of its lowest paid employees - c) The Authority's policy on the relationship between the remuneration of its chief officers and other officers - d) The Authority's policy on other specific aspects of chief officer remuneration such as remuneration on recruitment, increases and additions to remuneration, use of performance related pay and bonuses, termination payments and transparency - 9.3A pay policy statement is included at Appendix D, and is broadly similar to that approved for 2012/13.
-The copy attached shows tracked changes to demonstrate where the amendments have been made.
-The final document will be presented at Full Council alongside the budget for approval for 2013/14.
+Any changes from the policy agreed last year are shown as tracked changes for ease of reference.